 - NSBA has been calling for immediate relief for public schools of at least \$200 billion since the pandemic forced most school buildings across the nation to close.
 The recommended funding breakdown includes \$175 billion for states to use for K-12 purposes, \$13 billion for the Individual with Disabilities Education Act (IDEA), and \$12 billion for Title I to assist students from low-income families.
 Moreover, NSBA calls for a minimum of an additional \$12 billion focused on closing the homework gap, the term commonly used when referring to the lack of equitable student access to high capacity broadband at home.
-The administration should direct that funds designated for the homework gap be distributed through the Universal Service Fund Schools and Libraries Program (E-Rate) that is under the authority of the Federal Communications Commission. - Educators and school personnel should be deemed as essential workers under the COVID-19 vaccine protocols so that they can receive vaccinations as soon as possible to ensure that school buildings can reopen safely to protect students, their families, and school employees. - The Biden/Harris COVID-19 taskforce should be expanded immediately to include representatives of public education, including representatives of local school boards. - The U.S. Department of Education should grant temporary waivers from the accountability requirements in the Every Student Succeeds Act in 2021 due to the difficulties that have arisen from COVID-19.
+The administration should direct that funds designated for the homework gap be distributed through the Universal Service Fund Schools and Libraries Program (E-Rate) that is under the authority of the Federal Communications Commission.
+Due to the urgency of the situation, NSBA believes this relief package should be passed by Congress and signed into law by President Trump before 2020 concludes.
+If there is no passage by the time of the inauguration, the Biden/Harris administration should work for an immediate passage of the relief that meets these recommendations. - If emergency legislation is passed prior to the inauguration, the Biden/Harris administration should do an immediate situational analysis to ascertain if the proposal meets the needs of schools and students based on pandemic-related conditions in January and propose additional emergency legislation to address any shortfalls that may be determined at that time. - Educators and school personnel should be deemed as essential workers under the COVID-19 vaccine protocols so that they can receive vaccinations as soon as possible to ensure that school buildings can reopen safely to protect students, their families, and school employees. - The Biden/Harris COVID-19 taskforce should be expanded immediately to include representatives of public education, including representatives of local school boards.

+• The U.S. Department of Education should grant temporary waivers from the accountability requirements in the Every Student Succeeds Act in 2021 due to the difficulties that have arisen from COVID-19.